What is the Speed of Darkness?

 Since light is proactive, and darkness is reactive, the way Jesus as the Light destroys the work of the prince of darkness is by letting the light shine.
 Darkness, by definition, always flees.

-The apostle Paul reflect this understanding of light versus darkness, in the ethical realm, in Ephesians 5:11-13: “Have nothing to do with the fruitless deeds of darkness, but rather expose them.
-For it is shameful even to mention what the disobedient do in secret.
-But everything exposed by the light becomes visible.
+The apostle Paul reflect this understanding of light versus darkness, in the ethical realm, in Ephesians 5:11-13: “And do not have fellowship with the fruitless works of darkness, but rather reprove them.
+For it is shameful even to speak of what they become in secret.
+But all things reproved by the light become manifest.”

 We do not need to focus on evil in order to overcome it.
 Live in the light, love God, love our neighbors, and realize that our only warfare is against the devil and his minions in the heavenlies.
 Then the devil’s work will be destroyed in our midst.